416 Ilam Road, Fendalton, Christchurch 8052

 Not all headaches are the same; their different symptoms define different types of headaches.
 Some of the more common types are listed below.

 • Tension-Type Headaches.
 These tend to affect both sides of the head and are commonly described as a feeling of pressure or tightness.
-Sometimes caused by tension and strain to muscles and joints in the neck, these types of headaches are often associated with daily stress and fatigue.
+Sometimes they are caused by tension and strain to muscles and joints in the neck.
+These types of headaches are often also associated with daily stress and fatigue.

 • Cervicogenic Headaches.
 Typically described as pain near the back of the head or top of the neck, and sometimes with pain around the eye area.
 This type of headache will generally vary in frequency and intensity.

 • Migraine Headaches.
-Commonly associated with only one side of the head, migraines are usually significantly more intense and symptoms can include vomiting, nausea, problems with vision and increased sensitivity to light or sounds.
+Commonly associated with only one side of the head.
+Migraines are usually significantly more intense.
+Symptoms can include vomiting, nausea, problems with vision and increased sensitivity to light or sounds.

 • Cluster Headaches.
 These are usually associated with severe pain on one side of the head occurring in cyclic patterns or clusters.
 Symptoms such as a runny nose, eyelid drooping, sweaty face or watery eyes may also be present.